How do I download a specific date range using R?

 The above command will return data from 2016-01-01 to 2016-01-31 from the XNAS/ACIW time-series because start_date="2016-01-01" and end_date="2016-01-31".

 Please note that it is only possible to get data for a specific date range for an individual time-series.
 The above example returns data for the XNAS/ACIW time-series which is part of the NASDAQ Stock Market Prices data feed.
-If you wanted to get data for a specific date range for the entire End of Day US Stock Prices data feed (i.e. all tickers), this is not currently possible with our R package.
-In this case, we would recommend bulk downloading the entire End of Day US Stock Prices data feed and then filtering by date locally.
+If you wanted to get data for a specific date range for the entire NASDAQ Stock Market Prices data feed (i.e. all tickers), this is not currently possible with our R package.
+In this case, we would recommend bulk downloading the entire NASDAQ Stock Market Prices data feed and then filtering by date locally.
 Instructions for how to do a bulk download are explained in our R documentation under the section called Download an entire time-series dataset.

 To download a specific date range from a table, you first have to identify which columns you can use as filters for that particular table and if any of those filters are date-related.
 This is because each table on Nasdaq Data Link uses different filters.You can identify filters for a particular table by reading the Documentation for that table or by making a metadata API call for that table.